Rewire Your Brain

 Rehearsing your recipes (a habit hack)

-What I explain later in this video will seem crazy to most people.
+What I explain in this video may seem weird.

 I say you need to rehearse your new habits, just like athletes, musicians, and students practice.